NXP/nxmw/demos/nx/usb_c/Readme.md

   - Project - `usb_c_auth`

->**Note:** <span style="color:blue;">USB-C Demo on MCXA153 currently supports Sigma Authentication with Mbedtls2.
-Symmetric Authentication is supported with Mbedtls 2 and Mbedtls 3. </span>
+>**Note:** USB-C Demo on MCXA153 currently supports Sigma Authentication with Mbedtls2.
+Symmetric Authentication is supported with Mbedtls 2 and Mbedtls 3.

 ## Running the Example